Need for securing your website

 Some good resources for finding themes are Theme Forest and Template Monster. (?
 Suggestion)

 n) Secure your server connection

-- SSL (Secure Socket Layer) is mandatory for any site that processes sensitive information, like user’s credit card and bank details for online transaction.
+- SSL (Secure Socket Layer) is mandatory for any site that processes sensitive information, like a user’s credit card and bank details for the online transaction.
 It ensures secure data transfer between server and clients browsers so that malicious access through connection breach or credential spoofing becomes difficult.
 You can acquire an SSL certificate by purchasing one from a third-party provider or ask your hosting company to check if they provide one with their hosting packages. (https://www.siteground.com/codeinwp-special?afcode=b1d0f6820e046c19802d21f3b46eb61d&campaign=letsencrypt ) Google tends to rank sites with SSL certificate higher than those without, so the added traffic volume is another advantage.

 - Secure your server connection with SFTP and SSH key access.
 It is a secure version of FTP which allows data access over an SSH (Secure Shell).
 You can also use SSH keys to authenticate server access for SFTP user instead of saving passwords in wp-config.php.
 Find out how here…(https://guides.codechewing.com/wordpress/enable-secure-plugin-updates-ssh-sftp )

 Create users prudently, don’t give everyone access to everything!

 For example, if you use your admin account to post to your site, the username is automatically shown on the page.
 Thus you can use a different Editor account with limited privileges that allow making posts, but don’t allow access to the sensitive database features.

 When adding any user on the admin side, make sure the privileges assigned to the account are on a requirements basis.
 Try to keep only a few admin level users so direct access to your site data can be regulated effectively.

 Keep track of admin level user activity through activity logs.